-I am an Assistant Professor of Philosophy and affiliate of the Science, Technology and Society program at NC State.
+I am an Assistant Professor of Philosophy and Science, Technology & Society (STS) at NC State.
 Before arriving in Raleigh, I spent three years as a postdoctoral fellow at the Neuroethics Research Unit at IRCM and McGill University in Montreal, Canada.
 I studied philosophy (University of Novi Sad) and economics (Educons University), and obtained a PhD in Political Science (University of Belgrade).
 After that I joined the research Training Group 'Bioethics' at University of Tuebingen, and after studying philosophy, bioethics, and neuroscience there, obtained a doctorate in philosophy (University of Stuttgart).

 Teaching and Research Interests